gitaarik/lit-state/README.md

 npm install lit-element-state
 ```

-*The name `lit-state` is already taken on NPM, so therefore the slightly awkward package name.*
+*The name `lit-state` is unfortunately already taken on npm, so therefore the
+slightly awkward package name.*

 ## Minimal example